MrRobinOfficial/Guide-UnrealEngine/README.md

 You can watch this video, which explain in small details about main classes in Unreal Engine. <a href="https://www.youtube.com/watch?v=QcXHEsR0xHI" target="_blank">Link here</a>!

+You can also watch a video discussion about Multiplayer Framework of Unreal Engine from *Kekdot*. <a href="https://www.youtube.com/watch?v=Hsr6mbNKBLU" target="_blank">Link here</a>!

 **NOTE**: This architecture is based on a multiplayer game setup.
 However, if you are making a singleplayer game, then you can ignore some of the main classes.

 <figure>